asbor/halloween-scavenger-hunt/README.md

 ### Quick Start
 1. Open `index.html` in your web browser
+2. Pick your preferred **card type** (Quiz riddles or Task challenges) and languages from the control panel
-2. Use the controls to shuffle cards, print them, or reset the hunt
+3. Use the controls to shuffle cards, print them, or reset the hunt
-3. Click on answer areas to reveal solutions
+4. Click on answer areas to reveal solutions

 ### Printing Cards
 1. Click the "🖨️ Print Cards" button